-You can also call up this dialogue box by double-clicking inside a graphics frame.
+You can also call up this dialogue box by double-clicking inside a graphics frame (unless the Alter frame dialogue box is already displayed).

 To use this dialogue, the selected frame must contain a graphic.
 If the selected frame is not a graphics frame, the menu option is greyed.